COVID-19 Information & Updates

 - Will AACS close school for an extended period of time?

-- Should I cancel spring break travel or travel this spring/summer?
+- Should I cancel travel plans?

 - Has AACS canceled any student overnight trips or classroom field trips?

 - Can I minimize the spread of illnesses like the common cold, the flu, and COVID-19?

 - When should I keep my child home from school?

 - What should I do if I think that I am sick or have been exposed to COVID-19?

 - Does AACS have trained health professionals on campus?